Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Introduction

-Recall that, when $X$ is a complex smooth projective variety, such a correspondence has been established first by Hitchin \cite{Hitchin} for polystable Higgs bundles over a smooth projective curve $X/\C$ and then by Simpson \cite{Si88} in general.
-The key step in Hitchin-Simpson correspondence, as we may see in the following diagram, is to solve the Yang-Mills-Higgs equation and obtain a correspondence from graded Higgs bundles to polarized complex variations of Hodge structures over $X$. \begin{adjustbox}{scale=0.9}
+Recall that, when $X$ is a complex smooth projective variety, such a correspondence has been established first by Hitchin \cite{Hitchin} for polystable Higgs bundles over a smooth projective curve and then by Simpson \cite{Si88} in general.
+The key step in the Hitchin-Simpson correspondence, as one may see in the following diagram, is to solve the Yang-Mills-Higgs equation and obtain a correspondence from graded Higgs bundles to polarized complex variations of Hodge structure over $X$. \begin{adjustbox}{scale=0.9}

 \end{adjustbox}